MohawkRaphaelT/w24-design-week/README.md

+# Design Week 2024
-Sample project using Raylib 6.0 for Design Week Winter 2024.
+Sample project using Visual Studio and Raylib 6.0 for Design Week Winter 2024.